47th Street Photo: History

 resulting in lines: "Any time you come in, you've got to wait."

 The store expanded to five locations, but during an economic downturn the 47th street location closed; eventually so did three more.
-In 1995 the store's name was licensed for use by another management team; they oversaw what became the company's closing, by which time a geographically not too distant competitor, Willoughby's celebrated its 100th anniversary.
+In January 1992, 47th Street Photo filed for Chapter 11 bankruptcy protection.
+In 1995, the store's name was licensed for use by another management team; they oversaw what became the company's closing, by which time a geographically not too distant competitor, Willoughby's celebrated its 100th anniversary.

 Other competitors of 47th Street Photo included Newmark and Lewis, Crazy Eddie, Trader Horn, Tops Appliance City, and P.C.
 Richard & Son.
 The store's founder's problems continued beyond the 1997 closing.